“`html

 Company experience should be described through verified export experience and project support capability rather than unsupported project anecdotes.

 In Saudi Arabia, the Saudi Building Code (SBC 301) governs structural loading.
+SBC 301 Chapter 6 (based on ASCE 7-16) addresses wind loads for tensile structures.
 For a resort in Jeddah or the Red Sea development area, wind loads must account for sudden coastal squalls.
 We frequently see contractors under-specify the base plate thickness and anchor bolt embedment depth during the initial tender phase.
-A standard 400-square-meter conical canopy in these high-wind zones typically requires 25mm to 30mm thick base plates and M24 or M30 chemical anchors embedded at least 400mm into the reinforced concrete footings to safely resist the massive uplift generated by the membrane’s aerodynamic profile.
+A standard 400-square-meter conical canopy in these high-wind zones typically requires 25mm to 30mm thick base plates and M24 or M30 chemical anchors embedded at least 400mm into the reinforced concrete footings to safely resist the massive uplift generated by the membrane's aerodynamic profile.

 Case Reference: Projects in the Gulf Region